A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Validation of the method through QuLTRA

-In this section QuLTRA is validated against trusted references and other software packages.
+The proposed method was validated through QuLTRA, with its results compared to trusted references and other software packages.
 The validation follows two complementary approaches: \begin{itemize} \item comparison with Ansys HFSS \cite{ansia} and pyEPR \cite{pyEPR}, which use full electromagnetic simulations; \item comparison with results from literature. \end{itemize} Additionally, a number of validation tests against QuCAT \cite{Gely_2020} have been performed for lumped-element circuits, always resulting in almost perfect agreement.
-Here we do not provide details of such comparisons, since lumped-element circuits are not the main focus of QuLTRA.
+Here we do not provide details of such comparisons, since lumped-element circuits are not the main focus of this paper.
 Anyhow, in the next section an application example that is simulated also with QuCAT is provided.
 More examples can be found in the QuLTRA GitHub repository.

 The two points above are discussed in more details in the following subsections.